DBCDK/hejmdal/README.md

 - `GC_TICKET_SECONDS` : `garbageCollect.ticket.seconds`
   Number of seconds a ticket has lived in order to be a garbage collected.
 Defaults to 3600 (1 hour)

+- `GC_FAILEDLOGIN_DIVISOR` : `garbageCollect.failedlogin.divisor`
+  Defines the probability that failedlogins are garbage collected on every request.
+The probability is calculated as 1/GC_FAILEDLOGIN_DIVISOR.

+- `GC_FAILEDLOGIN_SECONDS` : `garbageCollect.failedlogin.seconds`
+  Number of seconds a failedlogins has lived in order to be a garbage collected.
+Defaults to 36000 (10 hour)

+- `FL_IP_MAXFAIL` : `failedLogin.ip.maxFails`
+  Number of continous failed logins from the same ip-adress.
+Defaults to 100

+- `FL_IP_BLOCK_SECONDS` : `failedLogin.ip.blockSeconds`
+  Number of seconds an ip-adresse will be blocked.
+Defaults to 60

+- `FL_IP_RESET_SECONDS` : `failedLogin.ip.resetSeconds`
+  Number of seconds a failed ip login is kept.
+Defaults to 600

+- `FL_USER_MAXFAIL` : `failedLogin.userId.maxFails`
+  Number of continous failed logins using the same userId.
+Defaults to 5

+- `FL_USER_BLOCK_SECONDS` : `failedLogin.userId.blockSeconds`
+  Number of seconds an userId will be blocked.
+Defaults to 30

+- `FL_USER_RESET_SECONDS` : `failedLogin.userId.resetSeconds`
+  Number of seconds a failed userId login is kept.
+Defaults to 600

 - `HASH_SHARED` : `hash.shared`
   Hash salt secret.
 Generally used to generate and check hash keys